How Do I Hang My Hammock?

 First, set the two huggers side by side.
 Here, the Hennessy is the black one on the left and my homemade one is the dark green one on the right. |

-And it should look like this when it's finished.
 These pull pretty tight when you put weight on them so it can be a bit of a hassle to get them apart, but it's not too bad. |

 2.3.
 Garda Hitch with Ring Buckles |